mlflow/mlflow/docs/source/R-api.rst

 Restore Snapshot
 ================

-Restores a snapshot of all dependencies required to run the files in the current directory
+Restore a snapshot of all dependencies required to run the files in the current directory.

 .. code:: r